fedepaol/PostmanLib--Rings-Twice--Android/README.md

 ###Setup

-The service used by the library must be declared into the application's manifest:
+The services used by the library must be declared into the application's manifest:

     <service
             android:enabled="true"
             android:name="com.whiterabbit.postman.InteractionService" />

+You can declare up to 4 services.
+The number of services you define in the manifest describes the concurrency level used by the library.
+At least one service must be declared

+    <service
+            android:enabled="true"
+            android:name="com.whiterabbit.postman.InteractionService1" />

+    <service
+            android:enabled="true"
+            android:name="com.whiterabbit.postman.InteractionService2" />

+    <service
+            android:enabled="true"
+            android:name="com.whiterabbit.postman.InteractionService3" />

 ##ServerInteractionHelper